About the Fellowship Program

 Ki’tay D. Davidson’s memory lives on in many communities.
 Originally from Chicago and based in L.A., Ki’tay was a Black disabled trans man and, in his words, a “believer in love + collective liberation”.
 He passed away in 2014 at 22-years-old.
 As co-creator of the #DisabilitySolidarity praxis, Ki’tay challenged all forms of oppression by mobilizing multiply-marginalized communities including Black/Indigenous, disabled, queer, trans/gendernonconforming, and other communities.
 President Obama’s White House acknowledged him as a Champion of Change, and Talila Lewis described him as “…the voice of love and justice in institutions and organizations rife with oppression and violence…”

-In honor of his incredible life, legacy, and the work he did with and across disability communities, the Crip Camp Impact Campaign team presents: The Crip Camp Adobe Fellowship in Honor of Ki’tay D. Davidson.
+In honor of his incredible life, legacy, and the work he did with and across disability communities, the Crip Camp Impact Campaign team presented: The Crip Camp Adobe Fellowship in Honor of Ki’tay D. Davidson.

 To read more about Ki’tay and the work he contributed, please visit: